Skip to main content

 Composition & structure

-Atmospheric composition (by volume): 96.5 percent carbon dioxide, 3.5 percent nitrogen, with minor amounts of sulfur dioxide, argon, water, carbon monoxide, helium and neon.
+Atmospheric composition (by volume): 96.5 percent carbon dioxide, 3.5 percent nitrogen, along with trace amounts of sulfur dioxide, argon, water, carbon monoxide, helium, and neon.

 Climate

-The very top layer of Venus' clouds zip around the planet every four Earth-days, propelled by hurricane-force winds traveling roughly 224 mph (360 kph).
-This super-rotation of the planet's atmosphere, some 60 times faster than Venus itself rotates, may be one of Venus' biggest mysteries.
-The winds at the planet's surface are much slower, estimated to be just a few miles per hour.
+The uppermost layer of Venus' clouds rotates around the planet every four Earth days, driven by hurricane-force winds that reach speeds of approximately 224 mph (360 kph).
+This phenomenon, known as super-rotation, occurs at a rate about 60 times faster than the planet's own rotation, and it remains one of the greatest mysteries of Venus.
+In contrast, the winds at the surface of the planet are significantly slower, estimated to be only a few miles per hour.

-The Venus Express spacecraft, a European Space Agency mission that operated between 2005 and 2014, intriguingly found evidence of lightning on the planet.
-This lightning is unique from that found on the other planets in the solar system, in that it is not associated with water clouds.
-Instead, on Venus, the lightning is associated with clouds of sulfuric acid.
-Scientists are excited by these electrical discharges, because they can break molecules into fragments that can then combine with other fragments in unexpected ways.
+The Venus Express spacecraft, a mission by the European Space Agency that operated from 2005 to 2014, discovered intriguing evidence of lightning on Venus.
+This lightning is distinct from that observed on other planets in the solar system, as it is not linked to water clouds.
+Instead, on Venus, the lightning is associated with clouds composed of sulfuric acid.
+Scientists are particularly interested in these electrical discharges because they can fragment molecules, allowing them to recombine in unexpected ways.

-A long-lived cyclone on Venus, first observed in 2006, was observed in constant flux, with elements constantly breaking apart and reforming.
-The clouds also carry signs of meteorological events known as gravity waves, caused when winds blow over geological features, causing rises and falls in the layers of air.
+A persistent cyclone on Venus, first detected in 2006, has been observed in a state of constant change, with components continuously breaking apart and reassembling.
+The clouds also exhibit signs of meteorological phenomena known as gravity waves, causing when winds blow over geological features, causing rises and falls in the layers of air.

 Unusual stripes in the upper clouds of Venus are dubbed "blue absorbers" or "ultraviolet absorbers" because they strongly absorb light in the blue and ultraviolet wavelengths.
 These are soaking up a huge amount of energy — nearly half of the total solar energy the planet absorbs.
 As such, they seem to play a major role in keeping Venus as hellish as it is.
 Their exact composition remains uncertain; some scientists suggest it could even be life, although many things would need to be ruled out before accepting that conclusion.